Christina Silcox, PhD, and Danielle Shapiro, MD, MPH, Cancer Prevention and Treatment Fund

 A New Type of Digital Test: 3D Mammography

 3D mammograms, also known as tomosynthesis or “tomo,” use the same x-ray technology as regular “2D” mammograms.
 The procedure is the same from the patient’s point-of-view, although it will take a few seconds longer.
 In both 3D and 2D mammograms, the breast is compressed between two plates.
 In 2D mammograms, which take images only from the front and side, this may create images with overlapping breast tissue.
-Because 3D mammography provides images of the breast in “slices” from many different angles, finding abnormalities and determining which abnormalities may be important may be easier with 3D tests.
+Because 3D mammography provides images of the breast in “slices” from many different angles, finding abnormalities and determining which abnormalities seem potentially worrisome may be easier with 3D tests.
 On the other hand, 3D mammography is more expensive than 2D, and your insurance may charge you more if you use 3D.

 Differences between 2D and 3D Mammograms